NarsilDev/digital-ocean-articles/kubernetes-security.md

 kubectl auth can-i get pods --namespace default --user=adm
 ```

-The simple answer on the terminal will be *no*.
+The simple answer will be *no*.
 The command `kubectl auth can-i` evaluates the attributes and then verifies the associated roles for the user.
 Over again on  **adm**, let's say that you only want to give him permissions to fulfill the request above and list pods.
-Kubernetes RBAC authorizer has a default set of  cluster roles pre-configured, list them using the following command:
+Kubernetes RBAC module has a default set of  cluster roles pre-configured, list them using the following command:

 ```command
 [environment local]